hashicorp/terraform-provider-tfe/website/docs/r/notification_configuration.html.markdown

 # tfe_notification_configuration

-Terraform Cloud can be configured to send notifications for run state transitions.
+HCP Terraform can be configured to send notifications for run state transitions.
 Notification configurations allow you to specify a URL, destination type, and what events will trigger the notification.
 Each workspace can have up to 20 notification configurations, and they apply to all runs for that workspace.